sourcebots/sbot/docs/source/api/arduino.rst

 -------------

 Certain sensors output analogue signals rather than digital ones, and so have to be read differently.
-The servo assembly has six analogue inputs, of which four (analogue pins 4 and 5) are reserved for communication between the Arduino and the servo shield.
+The arduino has six analogue inputs, of which four (analogue pins 4 and 5) are reserved for communication between the Arduino and the servo shield.